ssaring/sportstracker/sportstracker/docs/README.txt

 implementations will probably work too.

-The SportsTracker installer packages contain an embedded Java SE Runtime Environment (JRE).
+The SportsTracker installer packages contain an embedded Java SE Runtime Environment (JRE), a Java installation is not needed.
-Users of binary packages need to install the JRE, the Oracle JRE can be downloaded from: http://www.java.com
+Users of binary packages need to install the JRE before, the Oracle JRE can be downloaded from: http://www.java.com

 If you want to download exercise files from your heartrate monitor you also